Conscientiousness: Development

 Currently, little is known about conscientiousness in young children because the self-report inventories typically used to assess it are not appropriate for that age group.
 There are likely individual differences in this factor at an early age.
 It is known, for example, that some children have attention deficit/hyperactivity disorder, which is characterized in part by problems with concentration, organization, and persistence.
 Longitudinal and cross-sectional studies suggest that conscientiousness is relatively low among adolescents but increases between 18 and 30 years of age.
-Research has also shown that conscientiousness generally increases with age from 21 to 60, though the rate of increase is slow.
+Conscientiousness generally increases with age from 21 to 60, though the rate of increase is slow.

-Individual differences are also strongly preserved, meaning that a careful, neat, and scrupulous 30-year-old is likely to become a careful, neat, and scrupulous 80-year-old.
+Individual differences are strongly preserved, meaning that a careful, neat, and scrupulous 30-year-old is likely to become a careful, neat, and scrupulous 80-year-old.

 Daily life

 People who score high on the trait of conscientiousness tend to be more organized and less cluttered in their homes and offices.
 For example, their books tend to be neatly shelved in alphabetical order, or categorized by topic, rather than scattered around the room.
 Their clothes tend to be folded and arranged in drawers or closets instead of lying on the floor.
 The presence of planners and to-do lists are also signs of conscientiousness.
 Their homes tend to have better lighting than the homes of people who score low on this trait.
-In a 2009 study, ten behaviors strongly associated with conscientiousness were scientifically categorized (the number at the end of each behavior is a correlation coefficient; a negative number means conscientious people were less likely to manifest the behavior):

 Academic and workplace performance

-Conscientiousness is importantly related to successful academic performance in students and workplace performance among managers and workers.
+Conscientiousness correlates with successful academic performance in students and workplace performance among managers and workers.
 Low levels of conscientiousness are strongly associated with procrastination.
-A considerable amount of research indicates that conscientiousness has a moderate to large positive correlation with performance in the workplace, and indeed that after general mental ability is taken into account, the other four of the Big Five personality traits do not aid in predicting career success.
+Conscientiousness has a moderate to large positive correlation with performance in the workplace, and in contrast, after general mental ability is taken into account, the other four Big Five personality traits do not aid in predicting career success.